Mini irons have been around for a while, but their popularity has been increasing at a rather quick rate, and for good reason too.

 So, if you often work on small, intricate areas, you will notice how difficult it is to glide your regular, full-sized iron over them.
 Enter the mini iron!

 A miniature iron allows you to have more control, which means you can easily manoeuvre around tight corners on a hat, bag, or other complicated areas.

 So, how do you get the most out of your mini iron?
-Let’s take a look at 6 pro tips on what you can use your mini iron for.
+Why not take a look at 6 carefully constructed tips and tricks on how you can effectively use your mini iron?

 1. Eliminating Wrinkles During Sewing Projects

 Just like a regular-sized iron, a mini iron does a great job at eliminating stubborn wrinkles from the clothing of all fabrics, despite its small size.

 A mini iron comes in handy when reaching tiny seams, with little to no pressure needed.
 This results in excellent precision when gliding through curved areas in your hood, hat, handbags, and more.